Can You Get Pregnant Despite IUD?

 - Like the copper IUD, this is a hormone-free contraceptive.

 - The copper ball consists of a polymer-coated alloy wire threaded with small copper spheres.
-Upon insertion in the uterus by use of a special device, it takes the original three-dimensional spherical form.
+Upon insertion in the uterus using a special device, it takes the original three-dimensional spherical form.

-- The copper ions, which are released, have a spermicidal effect as well as affecting the uterine lining, preventing the implantation of a fertilized egg.
+- The copper ions, which are released, have a spermicidal effect and affect the uterine lining, preventing the implantation of a fertilized egg.

 - The copper chain, known by the trade name Gynefix®, consists of a nylon string, covered with several small copper sleeves.
-By means of a special insertion device, the string is fastened to the muscles of the uterine wall by a small knot in order to keep the copper chain in place.
+Using a special insertion device, the line is fastened to the muscles of the uterine wall by a small knot to keep the copper chain in place.

 - As the name suggests, hormonal IUDs are a type of hormonal contraceptive.